 In my experience, this is an instance where your Old Schoolmarm Grammar-Stickler is incorrect.
-Sure, it may make your sixth grade English textbook happy if you pepper your manuscript with the past perfect: “had been,” “had thought,” “had said.”
+Sure, it may make your sixth grade English textbook happy if you pepper your manuscript with the past perfect tense: “had been,” “had thought,” “had said.”
 But it’s not necessary.
 In fact, it grates on a reader.

 When writing in the past tense, an author can choose to include a flashback or a memory or even a moment where they need to delve even further into the past.
-This is what the past perfect is for.
+This is what the past perfect tense is for.

-To a modern ear though, especially when you’re writing for children and young adults, the past perfect sounds stilted.
-And yes, I’m going to argue that too much past perfect — even when you’re writing historical — will clutter your manuscript.
+To a modern ear though, especially when you’re writing for children and young adults, the past perfect tense sounds stilted.
+And yes, I’m going to argue that too much past perfect tense — even when you’re writing historical — will clutter your manuscript.

 She remembered him well.
 Eric had just gone to the pool, so his hair had gotten wet and even cuter.
 After toweling off, he had settled down under the oak tree with a sandwich…